learnk8s/learnk8s.io/src/yaml-validation/content.md

 Before you start comparing tools, you should set a baseline.

-The following manifest has a few issue and isn't following best practices — _how many can you spot?_
+The following manifest has a few issues and isn't following best practices — _how many can you spot?_

 ```yaml|title=base-valid.yaml
 apiVersion: apps/v1